dylanaraps/dfm/README.md

 ## CONFIGURATION

-DFM is configured at compile-time via its config files.
+`dfm` is configured at compile-time via its config files.

 * `./configure`:     Build system, compilation and installation.
 * `config.h.in`:     Default settings, colors, etc.